[Edited 31 October 2018]

 History could be interesting for both @jennjennjannah and @Fiworldciv.
 The difficulty came in inspiring similar interest in others.

 In sum, the content of the tweets makes clear that students do think history can be boring.
 The tweets also highlight the tension students’ perceive between informative and engaging historical content.
 Their reasons for this perception include (but are not limited to) concerns regarding:

-- the flexibiity of the concept of “interesting”
+- the flexibility of the concept of “interesting”

-The students’ tweets speak to many of the difficulties faced by professional historical writers.
+The students’ tweets speak to many of the difficulties faced by professional historical writerstoo .
 More specifically, the students articulated difficulties related to how historians communicate history.

-Rowling recognizes this in her penultimate reference to Professor Binns.
-In Harry Potter and the Order of the Phoenix, readers find Harry in History of Magic for his last year of study (since Harry ultimately fails his History of Magic O.W.L exam):
+Rowling recognizes the need for engaging historical communication in her penultimate reference to Professor Binns.
+In Harry Potter and the Order of the Phoenix, readers find Harry in History of Magic for his last year of study (since, spoiler alert: Harry ultimately fails his History of Magic O.W.L exam):